 Two more curious little creatures are considered much rarer.
 These two ‘rare reptiles’ are the sand lizard (Lacerta agilis) and the smooth snake (Coronella austriaca).
 They are protected by a European Directive (UK: Habitats Regulations 2010) that limits your ability even to disturb them, or their habitat.

-These species are protected because over the course of the last decade, their numbers have been reduced due to human activity removing their habitats.
+Breaking the law that protects these reptiles can lead to fines of up to £5000 per offence and prison sentences of up to 6 months can be handed out.
+Laws have been put in place to protect these species because over the course of the last decade, their numbers have been significantly reduced due to human activity removing their habitats.

 It is very rare indeed to find either the sand lizard or the smooth snake.
 This is because they do not have extensive ranges across the British Isles, being almost exclusively limited to areas around the south coast.
 This is because they need specific habitat types.
 These include sandy dunes and certain types of heathland.
 That said, if you find them, you will almost certainly require a European protected species licence to move them which we can help with.